tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Find-Blobs-by-Tags.md

 ---

 # Find Blobs by Tags
 The `Find Blobs by Tags` operation finds all blobs in the storage account whose tags match a given search expression.
-For more information about tags, see [Working with Blob Tags](Working-With-Blob-Tags.md).

 ## Request
  The `Find Blobs by Tags` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: